THINK BIGGER, SOLVE BETTER

 The chaos of invention?
 The realms of boundless creativity?
 They’re not just for the mad-scientist tinkerer or artistic types.
 They’re for you.

 What the world needs—and today’s job market demands—is inquisitive outside-the-box problem solvers and people who flow with possibilities.
-To help you be in demand, SoHE is launching a program around Design Thinking, a mindset, skillset and toolkit for innovating the future—no matter your major or career track.
+To help you be in demand, SoHE is launching a program around Design Thinking, a mindset, skill set and toolkit for innovating the future—no matter your major or career track.

 Design Thinking is a dynamic creative process that uses design strategy, a diverse cross-functional team and empathy for the human experience to develop and implement innovative practical solutions.
-We call the steps you’ll learn about the process The SoHE 7.

 If you’re planning to work in an industry that creates products or programs, finds solutions, uses systems, serves people, or needs fresh ideas to improve old constructs— hmm, let’s see, that pretty much covers every industry—Design Thinking is a trending and valuable resume asset.
 You’ll see it in job descriptions for positions, at all levels, on all career paths—scientist, brand manager, software designer, art director, financial services specialist, interior architect, engineer, librarian, nonprofit program manager, social innovator, and leadership roles, to name just a few.
 What does Design Thinking solve?
 All kinds of issues.